-Sand is simple and, yes, messy!
-But, it actually has a BIG impact when it comes to preschool learning.
-Here are 5 New Sand Activity Ideas to develop social, physical, language and cognitive skills.
+Sand is simple (and yes, messy!) but it actually has a BIG impact when it comes to preschool learning.

 - Scoop and Fill: Fill a bin with sand and set out a variety of recycled containers and spoons that your children can use to scoop and fill.
 Include containers with large openings, like a yogurt container, and small openings, like a water bottle.
 Compare how much sand fits in each container.
 Which container is heaviest when full?
 Does it also look the biggest?
 Build math and reasoning skills.